vanhoangkha/Networking-fundamentals/Day25_DynamicRouting.md

 So …

-💡 If a Router learns TWO (or more) ROUTES via the same ****Định tuyến Giao thức to the same DESTINATION (same Mạng address, same Mạng con mask) with the same Metric, both will be added to the Định tuyến table.
+💡 If a Router learns TWO (or more) ROUTES via the same ****Định tuyến Giao thức to the same DESTINATION (same Network address, same Network con mask) with the same Metric, both will be added to the Định tuyến table.
 Traffic will be LOAD-BALANCED over both ROUTES

 ![image](https://github.com/psaumur/CCNA/assets/106411237/79662f99-a847-457b-8080-76f77c25c5e6)